kaby76/Antlr4Templates/README.md

 ## Available templates

-* `csharp-combine`: a simple console program with a unified Antlr4 grammar.
+* `csharp-combine`: unified Arithmetic grammar for C#.
-* `csharp-split`: a simple console program with a split Antlr4 grammar.
+* `csharp-split`: split Arithmetic grammar for C#.
-* `antlr4cs-combine`: a simple console program with a unified Antlr4 grammar using the Antlr4cs fork.
+* `antlr4cs-combine`: unified Arithmetic grammar for C# using the Antlr4cs fork.
-* `antlr4cs-split`: a simple console program with a split Antlr4 grammar using the Antlr4cs fork.
+* `antlr4cs-split`: split Arithmetic grammar for C# using the Antlr4cs fork.
+* `cpp-combine`: unified Arithmetic grammar for C++.
+* `cpp-split`: split Arithmetic grammar for C++.
+* `java-combine`: unified Arithmetic grammar for Java.
+* `java-split`: split Arithmetic grammar for Java.

-Templates also exist for Java and Cpp targets.
-To see the list, type `dotnet new --list | grep '[-]combine\|[-]split'` in Bash.
+To see the complete list of templates, type `dotnet new --list | grep '[-]combine\|[-]split'` in Bash.

+These templates have been tested and work with MSYS2 for Windows 11 using NET6, and Linux.
+All apps are console programs that take no program arguments and output a parse for various strings, some that are not correct in order to demonstrate parse errors.

 NB: Antlr4cs (in nuget [here](https://www.nuget.org/packages/Antlr4/),